-In any automobile accident involving personal injuries, a claimant, even one who is at fault in a collision, is potentially entitled to section B disability and medical benefits.
+In an automobile accident involving personal injuries, a claimant, even one who is at fault in a collision, is potentially entitled to section B disability and medical benefits.
 The purpose of this brief article is to highlight what benefits are payable.
-It is important to note that these benefits are above and beyond what is potentially payable by the at fault insurer.
+It is important to note that these benefits are above and beyond what is potentially payable by the at-fault insurer.
 Often, insurers will prematurely attempt to cut off claimants from such benefits.
-At no additional charge, it is the policy of every lawyer of Assiff Law Office to closely monitor their clients’ section B file (in addition to the main claim against the at fault party).
+At no additional charge, it is the policy of every lawyer of Assiff Law Office to closely monitor their clients’ section B file (in addition to the main claim against the at-fault party).
 This ensures the insurer treats the client fairly and acts in good faith.

 This article is designed to provide the reader with a quick overview of accident benefits and is not to be construed as legal advice nor is it a broad and comprehensive review of accident benefits.
 For more details and legal advice, always consult a personal injury lawyer at Assiff Law Office.